ShahimEssaid/fhir-youtube/videos/examples/fhir-ig-demo/README.md

   * The `input/resources` and `input/includes` folders
   * Populate the ig.json file with minimally needed content.
   * Create the `input/includes/menu.xml` file
-* Open "Command Prompt" or "Windows PowerShell" and change to the project's directory by using the `cd` command.
+* Open "Command Prompt" or "Windows PowerShell" and change to the project's `fhir-ig-demo` directory by using the `cd` command.
-  * Run `java -jar publisher_version.jar -ig ig_root/ig.json`
+  * Run `java -jar publisher_version.jar -ig ig.ini`
-* Published site will be under `ig_root/output`
+* The published site will be under `ig_root/output`
   * No index.html is created by default.
   * Open the toc.html file instead.
 * See the following resources for additional documentation.